-Kari-Lise works from her home studio in Seattle, WA where she lives with her husband, two poodles, and two rabbits.
+Kari-Lise works from her home studio in Seattle, WA where she lives with her husband, two poodles, and a pair of rabbits.

 Kari-Lise is represented by local and international galleries.